Hope dangles by a silken thread.

-Sums up Vaugn so well And yes, he was a very unique and interesting character.
+Sums up Vaugn so well :-D And yes, he was a very unique and interesting character.
 I loved how complex Hailey Edwards made him: at first he was an almost villain with his constant mean jabs to Rhys, then we got a deeper understanding of his bitter and sarcastic character.
 And yes, it was surprising to see that under all the meanness he was really loyal and devoted.
 And his lines surely brightened up the story.

 Alisha: I’m definitely looking forward to the next book (especially if it features Vaughn, lol).
 Only the romance was really resolved; beyond that, there were some major plot developments that were clearly meant to be further developed in a later installment.